 If you like fish, then you're in for a treat as Guatapé is famous for its trucha frita!
 This dish is made with fried trout (fresh from the lake) and served with rice, beans, avocado, and plantains.

-You’ll find this dish on the menu of most authentic Colombian restaurants in Guatapé.
+You'll find this dish on the menu of the most authentic Colombian restaurants in Guatapé.

 25. Walk The Road to La Piedra del Peñol

-Prefer to explore the area by foot or want to warm up those legs before the big stair climb to the top of El Peñol?
+Prefer to explore the area on foot or want to warm up your legs before the big stair climb to the top of El Peñol?

-Just before the bridge on the way to the giant rock, you’ll pas Parque Comfama Guatapé.
+Just before the bridge on the way to the giant rock, you'll pass Parque Comfama Guatapé.
 This is a small water park that is popular with kids.

 26. Walk the Malecon (Waterfront Strip)

-The Malecon is Guatapé’s boardwalk that runs along the edge of Guatapé Lake.
-Apparently this is a relatively new addition to the area has now moved many of the stalls from the main plaza to the waterfront.
+The Malecon is Guatapé's boardwalk that runs along the edge of Guatapé Lake.
+Apparently, this is a relatively new addition to the area and has now moved many of the stalls from the main plaza to the waterfront.